What is the LCC27?

 What has evolved in the LCC27?

-The LCC27 cylinder valve retains all of the POL features including the internal thread for connecting to your gas appliance.
-It also has an easy-to-use right hand threaded external ACME connection, a thermal cut-out when used with the correct gas hose connection and a back check valve that must be engaged by having a positive connection to the appliance hose before gas can flow.
+The LCC27 cylinder valve retains all of the POL valve’s features including the internal thread for connecting to your current gas appliance.
+But the LCC27 has improvements which include an easy-to-use right hand threaded external ACME connection and a back check valve that must be engaged by having a positive connection to the appliance hose before gas can flow.
+And the LCC27 appliance connection has a thermal cut-out.

 How can I tell the difference?